 Peter Keating Steinberg collection of newspaper articles related to Sylvia Plath's first suicide attempt

-Scope and Contents Photocopies of contemporary newspaper articles on Sylvia Plath’s first suicide attempt on August 24, 1953.
-These articles, many which site Plath's "disappearance," were gathered for an essay by Steinberg entitled: "They had to call and call: the search for Sylvia Plath."
+Photocopies of contemporary newspaper articles on Sylvia Plath’s first suicide attempt on August 24, 1953.
+These articles, many which cite Plath's "disappearance," were gathered for an essay by Steinberg entitled: "They had to call and call: the search for Sylvia Plath."
 It was published in: Plath profiles 3, summer, 2010.
-A bibliography is included, as well as a computer file of the articles.
+A bibliography is included, as well as electronic versions of the articles.